 Basic principles and procedures of classroom management including various current behavioral management plans, time management strategies, and other current classroom management strategies to use with all students, including exceptional learners.
-PRE: EDU 2213 or concurrent enrollment (Cross references with SPED 3223) (Fa/Sp)
+PRE: EDU 2213 or concurrent enrollment (Cross references with SPED 3223) (FA/SP)

-EDU 3503 Methods and Materials for Reading and Integrated Communication Arts 3 semester hours
+EDU 3503 Methods and Materials for Reading and Integrated Communication Arts

 This course provides in-depth information on the teaching of reading, writing, spelling, speaking, listening, and thinking skills, and includes reading methods and techniques for identifying, adapting, and developing instructional material; also provides instructional methodology in reading and other subject matter areas for delivery of instruction to diverse populations ranging from infancy through adulthood.
 The course includes inclusion, "main-streaming," or transition techniques and models.
-(Fa/SP)
+(FA/SU1)